simpleanalytics/blog/_posts/2022-09-16-new-ruling-your-cookie-data-might-be-sensitive-data-here-is-why-that-matters.md

 The case at hand was brought by the director of a Lithuanian establishment that received public funding.
 Under Lithuanian law on conflict of interest, he was required to provide certain personal information- including the name of his spouse - to an Ethics Commission for publication.

 The director refused to provide the information.
-He claimed that disclosing his partner's name on a publicly accessible website would indirectly disclose his sexual orientation, which constitutes sensitive data under the GDPR.
+He claimed that disclosing his partner's name on a publicly accessible website would indirectly disclose his sexual orientation, which constitutes sensitive data under the GDPR. [^footnote]

 He brought his case to an administrative court and later landed in the EU Court of Justice for a preliminary ruling.
 The Court finally ruled that data from which sensitive data can be deducted should themselves be treated as sensitive data under the GDPR.